How Important is the Train-Validation Split in Meta-Learning?: Is sample splitting always optimal?

-\begin{theorem}[Consistency of both \trval and \trtr methods] On the realizable linear model~\eqref{equation:realizable-model}, the test-time meta loss for all $\lambda>0$ and all $n$ is minimized at the same point, that is, the mean of the ground truth parameters:
+\begin{theorem}[Population minimizers on the realizable model] On the realizable linear model~\eqref{equation:realizable-model}, suppose $\E[\norm{\xb}^4]<\infty$ and $\E[\norm{\wb_t}^2]<\infty$.
+Then the test-time meta loss for all $\lambda>0$ and all $n$ is minimized at the same point, that is, the mean of the ground truth parameters: